Why You Should be Fermenting Your Foods

 They might keep you trim

 Having some sauerkraut with your meal won’t magically make you slim but it may help.
 This could be for a few reasons.
 First acetic acid, one of the natural byproducts of fermentation, has found to lower the glycemic index of the meal and increase postmeal satiety.
-Meaning these foods might make you eat less.
+Meaning these foods might make you eat less helping you lose weight.
 In addition Lactobacillus curvatus and Lactobacillus plantarum both found in brined olives, pickles and kimchi an improve fasting insulin levels and glucose turnover rates, even in the presence of a high-fat diet.
 Now to really tip the scale, in one study, overweight and obese patients who consumed kimchi over a 4 week period showed a significant decreases in body weight, body mass index, body fat, waist-hip ratio and fasting blood glucose in comparison to the control group.

 They keep you in a good mood